 The trend of disappearances is clearly down, though the data is extremely slippery.
 (Our data improves over time, there is a lag in reporting disappearances, this lag may be shrinking according to one human rights source, and there is a completely unknown percentage error resulting from unreported cases.)
 Despite the many uncertainties, we are satisfied that the number of disappearances declined from approximately 80/month at the end of 50/month during the first half of 1978.
-1977 to approximately 40/month wat who work which we half of 1978.
-1atter Texture figure is so far from zero as to be of mostly academic interest; caution should be used in drawing conclusions from it.

-number of reappearances reported over the past several months, especially the journalist Esteban who was finally surfaced and charged (BA 7797, BA 7966), Alfredo Smith (BA 9133) and others (BA 9111, BA 0029).
+1977 to approximately 100/month at the end of 1977 to approximately 100/month at the end of 1978 that the proximately 100/month at the end of 1978 to approximately 100/month at the 1978 to approximately 100/month at the 1978 to approximately 100/month at the 1978 to approx number of reappearances reported over the past several months, especially the journalist Esteban who was finally surfaced and charged (BA 7797, BA 7966), Alfredo Smith (BA 9133) and others (BA 9111, BA 0029).
 The handling few notremecessarily of these/cases does/indicate an improvement in security force practices.
 A number of Embassy sources report optimism about reduction of disappearances in First Corps area with the appointment of General Galtieri as Commander.
-During his tenure as Second Corps Commander,
+During his tenure as Second Corps Commander, security forces procedures there were relatively far better, with suspected subversives usually being presented to the courts and charged.
+At the sametime disappointment is expressed over the appointment of General Sasiain as Chief of Federal Police.